Everglades National Park | SLOUGH SLOG WET WALK

 Slough Slog Wet Walk at Everglades National Park

 A Slough Slog is likely to be the most memorable part of your trip to Everglades National Park.
-These walks lead through a slough, which is a shallow, swamp-like body of water that appears to be stagnant but actually flows slowly over time.
+These walks lead through a slough, which is a shallow body of water that appears to be stagnant but actually flows slowly over time.
 Yes, you’ll be walking in the water, which can get waist high or deeper.
 Before attending a Slough Slog, I wouldn’t have ventured into such an area for a million dollars.
 Snakes, alligators, leeches—definitely not for me.
 But with a group of people it’s not scary at all, and you soon realize there is nothing to worry about.
 If you look at the dry ground in the surrounding area, the slough is nothing more than that same ground only with water on it.
 There’s nothing lurking down below that is going to get you…hopefully.

-The Ranger-led Slough Slog Wet Walks are offered at the Shark Valley unit of the park on select days of the week from January through March.
+The National Park Service offers the Shark Valley Slough Slog in January and February on a few select days.
 The tour is free, but reservations are required.
 Participants must be at least 12 years old.
-The best way to get the schedule is to visit one of the following web pages:
+The best way to get the schedule is to visit the Shark Valley Ranger Guided Tours web page.

 Start of the Slough Slog Wet Walk, Everglades National Park